whsky/smarter-than-nate-silver/README.md

 _But, how should we pick who wins?_

 Tons of very smart people spend an inordinate amount of time trying to answer exactly this question.
-Nate Silver's website fivethirthyeight.com does a good job of showing probabilities of any team winning the tournament.
+Nate Silver's website [FiveThirthyEight.com](https://fivethirtyeight.com/sports/) does a good job of showing probabilities of any team winning the tournament.

 _So why the beef with Nate, dog?_

 Most of his predictions _(as well as others')_ rely heavily on stats like BPI, Power Ratings, and Elo scores which are themselves based mostly on the ranking of the team going into the tournament.
-So, it leans toward picking a winning team based on the better seeded.
-You can see it based on who FiveThirtyEight has picked to be in the Final Four from the last couple of tournaments:
+These rank-based stats take many names, sometimes it's "Strength of Schedule", or "Opponent Strength".
+But those stats skip over the fact that they have not defined what determines highly ranked team to begin with.
+So, models built on this information lean toward picking a winning team based on who is the better seed.
+You can see it this effect based on who [FiveThirtyEight](https://fivethirtyeight.com/sports/) has picked to be in the Final Four from the last couple of tournaments:

 |**Year**|**Team**|**Seed**|**Made Final Four**
 -----|-----|-----|:-----:|-----